 Virginia Condominium Regulations

-The Virginia Condominium Regulations apply to the Common Interest Community Board.
+The Virginia Condominium Regulations apply to the Common Interest Community Board (CICB).
 These regulations oversee the CICB’s exercise of powers and performance of duties according to the Virginia Condominium Act regarding condominium registrations.

 Virginia Nonstock Corporation Act

 The Virginia Nonstock Corporation Act applies to nonstock corporations in Virginia.
-More often than not, the state’s HOAs and condominiums are incorporated as nonstock corporations.
+At first glance, it may seem like it doesn’t belong on the list of Virginia HOA laws.
+However, more often than not, the state’s HOAs and condominiums are incorporated as nonstock corporations.
 Therefore, this Act governs associations regarding corporate structure and procedure.
 You will find this Act under Title 13.1, Chapter 10 of the Code of Virginia.

 Virginia Debt Collection Act